 McAfee Endpoint Security antivirus software is licensed by the UH for use by current UH students, faculty and staff.
 Keep your computer safe from viruses by downloading and installing your free copy.

-Compatible versions are available for MacOS, including for Catalina (10.15) and Big Sur (11.1), as well as for Windows 10 users.
+Compatible versions are available for MacOS, including for Catalina (10.15) and Big Sur (11.1), as well as for Windows 10, including for the 21H1 update.

 Register For Emergency Alerts